Soccera1/fsc/README.md

 # X Fractional Scaling Compositor (fsc)

+## Current Status

+**Disclaimer:** This project is currently a work in progress and does not yet implement fractional scaling as intended.
+At the moment, it primarily serves as a foundation for testing and development, with the following capabilities:

+- Spawning a new window on a separate TTY.
+- Launching the `dwm` window manager within the compositor's environment.

+The core fractional scaling functionality is under active development.
+I am currently dogfooding the project by using the `dwm` integration for my daily workflow.

 `fsc` is a skeleton X compositor designed to handle fractional scaling using a method of scaling up and then scaling down.
 This project serves as a basic example and starting point for implementing more advanced fractional scaling techniques in an X environment.

 ## Features